-- The ELPS Strategies 3-5 document include guidance for linguistic accommodations (communicated, sequenced, and scaffolded) commensurate with various levels of English language proficiency as defined by the ELPS.
+- The ELPS Strategies 3-5 document includes guidance for linguistic accommodations (communicated, sequenced, and scaffolded) commensurate with various levels of English language proficiency as defined by the ELPS.
 This document lists five components of Edusmart (Anchoring Phenomena, Instruction Modules, Hands-on Activities, Readers) and lists listening, speaking, reading, and writing strategies teachers can use to accommodate emergent bilingual students.
 For example, accommodations for beginner language learners include the following: "allow the use of some language peer native language support, provide wait time, use gestures and movement, and provide clarification in their native language assistance from peers."
-Additionally, the ELPS Strategies 3-5 document includes a specific portion that addresses strategies and techniques specific to hands-on activities, such as the following: "Edit the student documents to provide additional support through simplifying language or instructions." - EduSmart 3-5 materials suggest linguistic accommodations in Teacher Versions of Activities.
-For example, teacher guidance for activity 4.8A Creating Waves in Science suggests selectively assigning a container that has already been labeled with centimeters to English Language Learners.
+Additionally, the ELPS Strategies 3-5 document includes a specific portion that addresses strategies and techniques that are specific to hands-on activities, such as the following: "Edit the student documents to provide additional support through simplifying language or instructions." - EduSmart 3-5 materials suggest linguistic accommodations in Teacher Versions of Activities.
+For example, teacher guidance for activity 5.13A Adaptations - Field Study suggests that teachers provide multimodal opportunities for students to document their data and present their final products such as sentence stems, word banks, speech-to-text, video presentations, oral presentations, creating a model, and drawings, to name a few.